 The vision of Hiralal Bhakat College is to provide inclusive education for inculcating human values, professionalism and scientific temperament to all sections of students including scheduled tribes, scheduled castes, other backward communities and religious minorities with special focus on female students.

 The mission statements of the College are as follows:

-a.
-To provide ample scope for multifaceted development of local youths irrespective of religion, race, caste, gender.
+- a.
+To provide ample scope for multifaceted development of local youths irrespective of religion, race, caste, gender. - b.

-b.
 To provide quality higher education to its students.
-To provide and promote inclusive education for all.

-c.
-To develop academic programmes based on local/regional/national/Global needs.

-d.
-To pursue student-centric learning for self-development and skill development among students.
+To provide and promote inclusive education for all. - c.
+To develop academic programmes based on local/regional/national/Global needs. - d.
+To pursue student-centric learning for self-development and skill development among students. - e.

-e.
 To nurture social awareness and responsibilities among its students.

-6.2 Does the Institution has a management Information System
+62 Does the Institution has a management In format ion S vstem 0.4 DUCS uic msutution mas а management 111 noi mai ш S youdin